 Mr. John F. Burzynski has been a Director of Osisko since June 2014.
 He was also Senior Vice President, New Business Development of Osisko from June 2014 to August 2016.
-He is President and Chief Executive Officer of Osisko Mining since August 2015.
-From 2004 to 2014, Mr. Burzynski was the Vice President, Business Development of Osisko Mining Corporation.Mr.
-Burzynski has over 25 years of experience as a professional geologist on international mining and development projects.
-From 2011 to 2016, he served on the board of directors of Condor Petroleum Inc. He currently serves on the boards of directors of Barkerville Gold Mines Ltd., Osisko Metals Incorporated and Strongbow Exploration Inc. Mr. Burzynski is also a founding member of EurAsia Resource Holdings AG, a European based resource venture capital fund.
+He is Director, President and Chief Executive Officer of Osisko Mining since August 2015.
+From 2004 to 2014, Mr. Burzynski was the Vice

+President, Business Development of Osisko Mining Corporation.
+Mr. Burzynski has over 25 years of experience as a professional geologist on international mining and development projects.
+From 2011 to 2016, he served on the board of directors of Condor Petroleum Inc. and served on the board of Strongbow Exploration Inc. from September 2015 to October 2018.
+He currently serves on the boards of directors of Barkerville Gold Mines Ltd., Osisko Metals Incorporated and Major Drilling Group International Inc. Mr. Burzynski is also a founding member of EurAsia Resource Holdings AG, a European based resource venture capital fund.
 Mr. Burzynski holds a Bachelor of Science (Honours) degree in geology from Mount Allison University, and a Master of Science degree in exploration and mineral economics from Queen's University.
 He is a registered P.Geo. in the province of Québec.

-Pierre Chenard, LL.B., Director
+Pierre D. Chenard, LL.B., Director

-Mr. Pierre Chenard has been Vice President, Business Development and General Counsel, Aluminium at Rio Tinto since 2011.
+Mr. Pierre D. Chenard has been Vice President, Business Development and General Counsel, Aluminium at Rio Tinto since 2011.
 Mr. Chenard has held progressive roles in both the corporate development and legal areas, including General Counsel, Rio Tinto Global Aluminium and Canada, Vice President and General Counsel at Alcan Inc. and Vice President and Head of Corporate Development at Cambior Inc. Mr. Chenard was appointed to the Osisko Board in accordance with an investment agreement entered into with the CDPQ.
 Mr. Chenard earned Civil and Common Law degrees from McGill University and has been a member of the Quebec Bar since 1984.